Dur4nt3/todo_project/README.md

 This app is used to practice the SOLID design principles, object composition, modules, and bundling via Webpack.
 *Of course, this includes subjects introduced in previous projects.*

-**Skills demonstrated: object composition, ES6 modules, webpack, SOLID design principles**

-**Webpage responsiveness: THIS PROJECT WILL NOT DISPLAY PROPERLY ON MOBILE DEVICES**
+## Skills Demonstrated

+- Object composition

+- ES6 modules

+- webpack

+- SOLID design principles

+## Misc Information

+**Webpage responsiveness:** This project will not display properly on mobile devices